New Zealand literature: Māori and Pasifika writing

 After the Second World War, Māori began to move into urban areas and had more educational opportunities available, which led to the emergence of Māori writing in English.
+In 1948 the debut novel The Cunninghams by Māori author David Ballantyne was published.
+He was not promoted at that time as being a Maori author.
 In 1964, Hone Tuwhare, the first Māori poet to be distinguished for English poetry, published his first book, No Ordinary Sun, and in 1966 Jacquie Sturm became the first Māori writer to appear in a major anthology of New Zealand short stories.
 Authors like Sturm, Arapera Blank, Rowley Habib and Patricia Grace were published for the first time in Te Ao Hou and became widely known and respected.
 Witi Ihimaera was the first Māori writer to publish a collection of short stories (Pounamu, Pounamu) in 1972 and the first to publish a novel (Tangi) in 1973.
 His novel Whale Rider (1987) was adapted into an internationally successful film in 2002.
 The notable anthology Into the World of Light (1982), edited by Ihimaera and Don Long, collected the work of 39 Māori writers.
 The editors observed that publishers in the mid-20th century were reluctant to publish books by Māori writers because of a belief that Māori "don't read books".
 Grace was the first Māori woman writer to publish a short story collection (Waiariki) in 1975 and has since received international awards and acclaim for her books for adults and children.
 Keri Hulme and Alan Duff were the best-known Māori writers to follow Grace and Ihimaera.
 Duff is known for the widely acclaimed Once Were Warriors (1990), which became a successful 1994 film and has never been out of print.

+A 1985 article published in the literary journal Landfall by Miriama Evans outlined a lack of publishing of Māori writers with the following being recognised but "largely unpublished": Ani Hona (Te Aniwa Bisch) who received a Literary Fund grant in 1977, Rowley Habib who held the Katherine Mansfield Menton Fellowship in 1984, Bub Bridger who received a grant to attend the First International Feminist Book Fair (London) in 1984, and Bruce Stewart, who received grants from the Queen Elizabeth II Arts Council and the Ministry of Foreign Affairs to represent New Zealand at The Association for Commonwealth Literature and Language Studies Conference in Fiji in 1985.
+The Māori owned independent publisher Huia Publishers was established in 1991 by Robyn Bargh to platform Māori writers and perspectives.

 Māori literature is closely connected to Pasifika literature.
 Notable Pasifika (Pacific Islander) writers with connections to New Zealand include Albert Wendt, Alistair Te Ariki Campbell, Karlo Mila, John Pule, Lani Wendt Young, Courtney Sina Meredith, Oscar Kightley and Selina Tusitala Marsh.

 Wendt is known for Sons for the Return Home (1973), which describes the experiences of a young Samoan man in New Zealand, and his later novels and short-story collections have formed the foundations for a Pasifika literature in English.